-Whether you are looking for a piano teacher for yourself or your child, start by asking yourself what you want to get out of the piano lessons.
+Whether you are trying to find a piano teacher for yourself or your child, start by asking yourself what you want to get out of the piano lessons.

 After you know what you need and will be looking for, you are ready to begin the search for a teacher.

-There are many ways to find a piano teacher, but the best places to start with are probably a recommendation from friends, colleagues, your piano tuner, music stores, schools, teachers, churches or local music teacher organizations.
+There are many ways to find a piano teacher.
+Still, the best places to start with are probably a recommendation from friends, colleagues, your piano tuner, music stores, schools, teachers, churches, or local music teacher organizations.

-There are a number of directories of music teachers that you can use to search to find a piano teacher.
+There are several directories of music teachers that you can use to search to find a piano teacher.
 Here are a few suggestions:

 UK and Ireland:

-If you sign up for a music school or conservatory, the choice of a piano teacher will be done by the establishment.
+If you sign up for a music school or conservatory, the establishment will usually find a piano teacher for you.
 The student will be placed with a teacher who is available and specialized to teach the level of the student.

-Remember that a great piano performer does not necessarily make a great piano teacher, and a great piano teacher might not be a great pianist.
+Remember that a great piano performer does not necessarily make a great piano teacher and that a great piano teacher might not be a great pianist.

 Make sure to use a professional!
-It is important when starting piano lessons to get a good foundation in piano playing technique, note reading and quality of expression.
+It is crucial to get a good foundation in piano playing technique, note reading, and quality of expression when starting piano lessons.

-Just because someone knows how to play the piano does not mean they can teach the piano.
-Trying to "fix" transfer students that have had lessons with an inexperienced or unprofessional piano teacher can take years.
-Habits settle in quickly.
+In my experience, trying to "fix" transfer students that have had lessons with an inexperienced or unprofessional piano teacher can take years.
+Habits settle in quickly...

 After you have a list of possible piano teachers, try to find out as much as possible about the teacher before the meeting.
 Maybe it is possible to attend a recital with the teachers' students?